 The Nature of Mysticism

-I answered a question on the nature of mysticism on 4 November 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the nature of mysticism on Philosophy in Action Radio on 4 November 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What is mysticism?
 Is mysticism distinct from religion, faith, and belief in the supernatural?
 Can a person be non-religious but mystical?
 Can a person be religious but non-mystical?